Aboele13/CompleteW101Gear/README.md

 - HECK FRONTEND, I'M DOING EVERYTHING IN CONSOLE, NO WEBSITE

-- base values cleanup and implement
-    - can all be one csv?

-- update set bonuses with every stat bonus (massive csv like gear)
-    - col for how many pieces
+- ordering the columns should be moved to update gear and jewels and set bonuses

+- view gear
+    - school stats only should show global resist
+    - "jeweled" boolean
+    - "only objectively better" boolean

 - csv for which aoe/hit based on level
+    - i give it the spell names, it looks them up, including all tiers, and creates the csv

 - select gear
     - jeweled checkbox (jewel the accessories)

-- view gear
-    - "only objectively better" checkbox
-        - can't be done in python because all other filters have to come first
-        - find a way to do it in JS fast (multithread)
-    - "jeweled" checkbox

 - function to acknowledge enchantment item cards (called on set) (must be beneficial (level check))

 - method that gets correct jewel value from dataframe

 - epic/colossal IC only used in mob sets

+- clean up every thing that needs to be updated and put it in one updateVariables file